RidleyB/sen/content/_other/crash/background-discovery-captain.md

 You’ve been trained to lead under extreme pressure.
 Choose two of the following benefits:

 - **Crisis Leadership:** When an ally within 30 feet fails a saving throw, you can use your reaction to shout a command or warning.
-They may reroll and must take the new result.
-You can use this feature once per long rest.
+They may reroll and must take the higher result.
+You can use this feature twice per long rest.
-- **Tactical Coordination:** You may use the Help action as a bonus action a number of times equal to your proficiency bonus per long rest.
+- **Tactical Coordination:** You may use the Help action as a bonus action.
 - **Resolve of the Leader:** When an ally is frightened, charmed, or stunned, you may spend your reaction to grant them an immediate saving throw against the effect (no advantage).
-You may do this once per long rest.
+You may do a number of times equal to your proficiency bonus.
+You regain the uses of this feature after a long rest.
-- **Strategic Mapping:** You can recall battlefield layouts and enemy positions with great clarity.
-When in an environment you've studied (or observed for at least 10 minutes), you have advantage on Intelligence checks to navigate, predict movement, or avoid ambushes.
+- **Strategic Mapping:** You have an exceptional memory for terrain and tactical positions.
+If you spend at least 10 minutes observing an area, you cannot be surprised while there.
+In addition, you have advantage on Dexterity (Stealth) checks made to set up an ambush in that area.

 ### Suggested Characteristics